dianfeng-junguan/mcrseditor/README.md

 It provides a Gui to place gates and wires to build circuits and you can export the content to the nbt file for structure block.

-It is still a premature project.
+It is still a immature project.
 The codes are still in a mess and many bugs are yet to be solved, yet it already is capable of converting circuit into valid nbt file smaller than 48\*48\*48 that can be actually generated in Minecraft.

 This project needs python_nbt.